ndegheselle/blog.degheselle.fr/_posts/2023-01-14-setting-up-express-with-an-app-and-api.md

 ## Return content

-We want two differents routes, one for the app that return HTML and one for the api that return JSON data.
+We want two different routes, one for the app that returns HTML and one for the api that returns JSON data.
 To do so in `server.js` add :

 ```js
 import express from 'express'